trchudley/pdemtools/README.md

 When using ArcticDEM and REMA products, please [cite](#refererences) the datasets appropriately and [acknowledge](#acknowledgements) the PGC.

-Several algorithsm implemented in the library were developed by others.
+Several algorithms implemented in the library were developed by others.
 These will be highlighted in the documentation, and the original authors should be properly cited when used.
 For example:

 > We masked sea ice and melange following the method of Shiggins _et al._ (2023) as implemented in pDEMtools (Chudley, 2023).